uvalib/happymapper/README.md

 ### :read_only

-When an element, attribute, or text node is a value that you have no intersest in saving to XML, you can ensure that takes place by stating that it is `read only`.
+When an element, attribute, or text node is a value that you have no interest in saving to XML, you can ensure that takes place by stating that it is `read only`.

     has_one :modified, Boolean, :read_only => true